louisgavalda/web-applications-patterns/README.md

 pip install -r requirements.txt
 # Generate database migration files (based on model changes)
 ./manage.py makemigrations
+# Run the migrations in order to apply changes to the database; it gets created if it does not exist
 # Create an admin user account with the specified (dummy) email
 ./manage.py createsuperuser --email user@example.com  # password
 # Start the Django development server in debug mode